 It freed up extra space in my home, mind, and wallet so I could focus on other things — like building my emergency fund, paying off my student loans, and saving up for a cross-country move I’d been dying to make.

 I know decluttering your life will do the same for you, too.
-Set yourself up for success by following the six steps outlined in this guide — and don’t forget to use our free declutter your life checklist to help get you started.
+Set yourself up for success by reading books on decluttering and following the six steps outlined in this guide — and don’t forget to use our free declutter your life checklist to help get you started.